lancenacabuan/Shaliah/README.md

 witness, worship, and relationships with those of other faiths.
 While church-Traditional Trinitarianism and Biblical Unitarianism present significantly different answers, both are attempts to honor the revelation of God in Christ.
-The ongoing conversation–spanning from the first century to the twenty-first–invites Christians to continually seek greater understanding of the mystery of "Christ in us, the hope of glory" (Col. 1:27), and to practice charity and humility in discussing these profound matters.
+The ongoing conversation – spanning from the first century to the twenty-first – invites Christians to continually seek greater understanding of the mystery of "Christ in us, the hope of glory" (Col. 1:27), and to practice charity and humility in discussing these profound matters.